JanaLasser/network_extraction/README.md

 The neat framework is a set of python scripts that make use of the python module neat_helpers and the cythonized library C_neat_functions.
 For neat to work you will need three things
 1) a working installation of python 2.7 and pip
-2) the third party libraries utilized within NEAT (scipy, numpy, matplotlib, cython, networkx, scikit-image, opencv, pillow, shapely)
+2) the third party libraries utilized within NEAT (scipy, numpy, matplotlib, cython, networkx, scikit-image, opencv, pillow, shapely, meshpy)
 3) a version of the C_neat_functions.pyx file compiled for your platform In the following we detail how to get these three things on Linux, Windows and MacOS platforms.